antoshre/unwarder/README.md

   -h, --help            show this help message and exit
   -x XPOS, --xPos=XPOS  X coordinate for target chunk
   -z ZPOS, --zPos=ZPOS  Z coordinate for target chunk
-  -f FILE, --file=FILE  Filename of level.dat
+  -f FILE, --file=FILE  Directory that contains level.dat
   --commit              Write changes to disk
   --dirtocalypse        Replace warded blocks with dirt

+****
+TODO:

+Change option text so it makes sense.  "`-f`" isn't pointing at a file, should be "`-d`" or something.

 ####Example:

 Say I want to see all warded blocks in the chunk that contains the block 700,600 in a world whose level.dat is located at /Herp/Derp/level.dat